elaguila626/Data-Analytics-Intro-to-SQL-using-Healthcare-Data-Curtis-Norman-/Real World Practice Using Healthcare Data/README.md

 ORDER BY cptunits;

 ### Find the NetCharge (Gross Charges - Contractual Adjustments).
 Calculate the Net Collection Rate (Payments/Netcharge) for each speciality.
 Which a has the worst NCR w/ a NC greater than $25,000?
+SELECT providerspecialty,
+	grosscharges,
+	contractualadjustment,
+	netcharge,
+	payments,
+	adjustments - contractualadjustment AS adjustments,
+	ROUND(100*(-payments/netcharge)) AS netcollectionrate,
+	AR,
+	ROUND(100*(AR/netcharge)) AS percentinAR,
+	ROUND(-100*(adjustments - contractualadjustment)/netcharge) AS writeoffpercent
+FROM
+	(SELECT providerspecialty,
+	SUM (grosscharge) AS grosscharges,
+	SUM(CASE
+		WHEN adjustmentreason = 'Contractual' THEN adjustment
+		ELSE Null
+		END) AS contractualadjustment,
+	(SUM(grosscharge) + SUM(CASE
+		WHEN adjustmentreason = 'Contractual' THEN adjustment
+		ELSE Null
+		END)) AS netcharge,
+		SUM (payment) AS payments,
+		SUM (adjustment) AS adjustments,
+		SUM (ar) AS AR
+	FROM facttable
+	INNER JOIN dimphysician
+	ON dimphysician.dimphysicianpk = facttable.dimphysicianpk
+	INNER JOIN dimtransaction
+	ON dimtransaction.dimtransactionpk = facttable.dimtransactionpk
+	GROUP BY providerspecialty) A
+WHERE
+	netcharge > 25000
+ORDER BY netcollectionrate;